kuyo1337/deobfuscator/README.md

 ## Disclaimer

-**PyZMBInit** is intended for educational and recovery purposes only.
+This project is intended for educational and recovery purposes only.
 Use this tool responsibly and only on code that you have permission to deobfuscate.

 ---

-Feel free to customize this README to better match the exact details of your project or any additional functionality you add.
-Enjoy deobfuscating with **PyZMBInit**!